-Getting to Trinity as a international student
+Getting to Trinity as an international student

 Visas & Immigration

-Airport Meet & Greet
+Arrival and Airport Meet & Greet

 Life at Trinity as an international student

-Note for Erasmus students: Students from EU states should apply for a European Health Insurance Card (EHIC) in their home country before departure.
+Students from EU states should apply for a European Health Insurance Card (EHIC) in their home country before departure.